- Posted by marysastevens

 - Inner strength and adversity is easy to find when you have no choice

-“Imagine how strong you’ll be when it’s over!”
-A friend offering advice tried to reassure me that I’ll come out even better on the other end of this deployment.
-It’s a phrase I’ve thought of every day since then.
-At the end of each day, (which for me is when the baby is asleep upstairs and I’m walking downstairs to enjoy my magic hour of quiet and relaxation), I always exhale a big breath and reflect on the day’s challenges.
+One friend offered me advice that has stuck with me, “Imagine how strong you’ll be when it’s over,” she said.
+At the end of each day – when the baby is asleep upstairs and I’m walking downstairs to enjoy my magic hour of quiet and relaxation – I always exhale a big breath and reflect on the day’s challenges.
 I think about everything I did that day, and how I’m just a little bit stronger than I was in the morning.
 Because when you do something hard, the bar moves up even higher.

 - Priorities become clearer

 The amount of advice for new moms is staggering.
 Well-meaning friends say to “sleep when the baby sleeps”, and “don’t worry about the dishes and instead take that time to relax.”
 I did a lot of experimenting with this advice and found what works for me may not be what has worked for others.
 This is because I learned very quickly what was truly important to me.
-Of course, I wish I could sleep when she does during the day – but during those 1 or 2 hours, I get a surge of energy.
+Of course, I wish I could sleep when the baby does during the day – but during those few hours, I get a surge of energy.
 I use that time to schedule calls with clients, work on a project, or brainstorm and write for myself (like right now, she’s asleep as I type).
-Having a clean kitchen is important to me.
+Also, having a clean kitchen is important to me.
 I know this because I would prioritize cleaning over relaxing.
 When you’re crunched for time, what’s truly important to you and your success becomes a lot clearer.
-The reward isn’t always instantaneous or obvious, but I listen to my gut and follow what is most important to me.
+The reward isn’t always instantaneous or obvious, but I listen to my gut and follow what’s most important to me.

 - Networking reigns queen

 As a military spouse, there are endless organizations and events to help boost morale, meet new people, or make professional connections.
 As a mom, there’s a mommy group available every day of the week.
-I took a risk and tried out a couple new groups and found some that I have continued to visit each week.
+I took a risk and tried out a couple new groups and found some that I have continued to visit regularly.
 There are also those unofficial groups we form on our own with others who share similarities.
-My husband is a military physician and our military experience is different from an infantryman or engineers.
+My husband is a physician and our military experience is different from other servicemembers and faced with its own unique set of challenges.
 I fell into a group of other spouses married to the military medicine life, and we developed strong bonds.
 My connection with them can’t be matched.
 We share similar struggles, highs and lows, and swarm in the same social circle.
-As a business professional there are niche organizations and groups that match your unique criteria.
+As a business professional, there are niche organizations and groups that match your unique criteria.
 These organizations help you convert relationships into colleagues, mentors, friendships, and when you’re really lucky – customers.
-If I had to choose one piece of advice to offer military spouses and business professionals, it would be to challenge yourself to networking.
-Break through social anxieties and take a chance, otherwise you’ll never know what opportunities are waiting for you.
+If I had to choose one piece of advice to offer military spouses and business professionals, it would be to challenge yourself to network.
+Breakthrough social anxieties and take a chance, otherwise you’ll never know what opportunities are waiting for you.

 - Ask for and accept help

 This may be the most difficult and important lesson I’ve learned.
 No matter how strong, independent or determined you are, there will always be a time you need help.
-I’ve taken friends up on offers of dinner and child care and sought resources to help me around the house and garden.
-In business, help isn’t always without strings attached or favors needed in return.
-Be mindful of what help you accept and continue to build on relationships with those you’ve made through networking.
+I’ve taken friends up on offers of dinner and childcare and sought resources to help me around the house.
 When you open yourself up to asking for and accepting help, you’ll find invaluable mentors and colleagues.